thenexthub/Codira/docs/DifferentiableProgramming.md

 Differentiability is a fundamental mathematical concept that applies not only to declarations of functions, initializers, subscripts, and properties, but also to function types.
-In Swift, functions are first-class values of function types that can be passed around, applied, or converted.
-Because an important part of differentiable programming is to be able to define [differential operators](https://en.wikipedia.org/wiki/Differential_operator) and custom algorithms on differentiable functions, Swift's type system has been extended to be able to express differentiable functions as first-class values.
+In Codira, functions are first-class values of function types that can be passed around, applied, or converted.
+Because an important part of differentiable programming is to be able to define [differential operators](https://en.wikipedia.org/wiki/Differential_operator) and custom algorithms on differentiable functions, Codira's type system has been extended to be able to express differentiable functions as first-class values.

 A differentiable function type is a special function type that has a different